 Over the past few weeks, Rimowa has been rolling out short films and stills which follow the creative heavyweights through their lifestyles, echoing the ethos “No one builds a legacy by standing still.”
 Wang’s film, which was unveiled Wednesday, demonstrates how this unique musician has in part been defined by life on the road.

 “The film showcases Yuja’s talent as a prodigy and performer who flourishes when on stage—one who uses the restlessness of constant travel as energy to be channeled back into her mesmerizing performances,” Rimowa said in a statement.

 So, who are the pioneers that have helped Wang along on her upward trajectory?
 Her influences seem to be as diverse and far-reaching as the continents to which she has traveled.
 Music-wise, she rattles off renowned American composer Leonard Bernstein and Carlos Kleiber who she says is a “super inspiring conductor.”
 Then, there’s Arthur Miller—she just saw his “intense” All My Sons play on Broadway—the Coen Brothers, movie composer John Williams and Quentin Tarantino.
 “I love Django Unchained,” she adds.
 “I feel like being a director is like being a conductor for an orchestra: the organization, the structure, the drama.”

 Angelina Jolie and Charlize Theron also make the cut.
 “They’re both incredibly strong women.”
 Not that she isn’t strong herself.
-She’d have to be to fly to a foreign country solo at 14 without knowing a word of its language and to continue to wear arresting designer gowns during performances and challenge the tails-and-tie-wearing status quo despite facing scrutiny.
+She’d have to be to fly to a foreign country solo at 14 without knowing a word of its language or to continue to wear arresting designer gowns during performances and challenge the tails-and-tie-wearing status quo despite facing scrutiny.
 Wang made her name taking on the world fearlessly—in four-inch heels at that.

 You can check out Yuja Wang’s short film for Rimowa below: